-California public works contractors are obligated to use apprentices if they work on contracts valued at $30,000 or more.
+California public works contractors must complete the DAS 140 Form to use apprentices if they work on contracts valued at $30,000 or more.
 The total amount of the contract determines if apprentices are required.
 This means that if a contractor or subcontractor’s part of the contract is less than the $30,000 threshold, the apprenticeship requirement still applies.
 The only exception to this is if the craft or trade does not require apprentices, which is indicated on the wage determination.
 Occasionally, the Division of Apprenticeship Standards (DAS) grants exceptions to this rule as well.

 When do you have to submit a DAS 140 form?

-The DAS 140 form is used to notify local apprenticeship committees that you’re working on a project which will be using apprentices.
+The DAS 140 form is used to notify local apprenticeship committees that you’re working on a project that will be using apprentices.
 Anytime you’re required to use apprentices, you must submit the form

 How long do you have to submit a DAS 140 form?